How to configure static IPs

 See also: Instance

-This document explains how to create instances with static IPs in a new network, internal to the host.
+This guide explains how to create instances with static IPs in a new network, internal to the host.
 With this approach, instances get an extra IP that does not change with restarts.
 By using a separate, local network we avoid any IP conflicts.
 Instances retain the usual default interface with a DHCP-allocated IP, which gives them connectivity to the outside.

 Step 1: Create a Bridge